-The CTP is a policy framework document used to set vision, identify themes and synergies, and set overall priorities, the CIP directly programs funds to specific projects and programs, including those implemented by the Alameda CTC and by other agencies.
+The CTP is a policy framework document used to set vision, identify themes and synergies, and set overall priorities, the CIP directly programs funds to specific projects and programs, including those implemented by Alameda CTC and by other agencies.
 The CIP has a 5-year horizon and is updated every two years.
-The next CIP will be developed during the summer of 2016.